TamaraAtanasoska/AMRArgumentSimilarity/README.md

 ### Generating S2match scores

-To get the results using the S2match metric, which is denoted as "standard" in the paper you can run:
+To get the results using the S2match metric which is denoted as "standard" in the paper you can run:
 ```
 cd repro_repos/amr-metric-suite/py3-Smatch-and-S2match
 python smatch/s2match.py -f ../examples/a.txt ../examples/b.txt -cutoff 0.95 --ms